 Teshekpuk Lake has been recognized by the National Audubon Society and Birdlife International program as an Important Bird Area for shorebirds, as it hosts the highest density of shorebirds in the circumpolar Arctic.
-More than a dozen of Audubon’s Alaska WatchList species nest, molt, or rest near Teshekpuk Lake, including threatened spectacled eiders, king eiders, red-throated loons, dunlins, and buff-breasted Sandpipers.
-The areas north and east of Teshekpuk Lake provide ideal conditions for molting geese (who cannot fly) and other vulnerable birds: a remote location that’s free of development, large lakes where flightless birds can escape from predators, and tender sedges to fuel their high energy demands.
+More than a dozen of Audubon’s Alaska WatchList species nest, molt or rest near Teshekpuk Lake, including threatened spectacled eiders, king eiders, red-throated loons, dunlins and buff-breasted Sandpipers.
+The areas north and east of Teshekpuk Lake provide ideal conditions for molting geese and other vulnerable birds: a remote location that’s free of development, large lakes where birds can escape from predators, and tender sedges to fuel their high energy demands.

-The Teshekpuk Lake Special Area also provides high-value habitat areas for the Teshekpuk Lake Caribou Herd.
+The Teshekpuk Lake Special Area also provides high-value habitat areas and the calving grounds for the Teshekpuk Lake Caribou Herd.